Robert Eugene Brashers

-Robert Eugene Brashers (March 13, 1958 – January 19, 1999) was an American serial killer, mass murderer, and rapist.
-He committed at least eight murders from 1990 to 1998 in the states of Kentucky, Missouri, South Carolina, and Texas.
-During his lifetime, Brashers was not identified as a suspect in any of his murders, and he remained in relative obscurity.
+Robert Eugene Brashers (March 13, 1958 – January 19, 1999) was an American serial killer and mass murderer who committed at least eight murders in Kentucky, Missouri, South Carolina and Texas between 1990 and 1998.
+During his lifetime, Brashers was convicted of attempted murder for shooting a woman in 1985, as well as for various other offenses stemming from a 1992 case in which he stole a vehicle, but was not identified as a suspect in any of his murders and remained in relative obscurity.
 He died by a self-inflicted gunshot wound in 1999 to avoid arrest for an unrelated crime after a standoff with police.

-It wasn't until decades after his death, due to advances in investigative genetic genealogy, that he was tied to a series of violent crimes.
-Investigators then linked him to several unsolved violent rapes and murders committed against women and young girls.
-Police in Austin, Texas, later identified him as the perpetrator in the 1991 Austin yogurt shop murders.
-Four teenage girls were murdered in the attack, which initially led to the prosecution against several men who later were exonerated.
+Decades after his death, due to advances in investigative genetic genealogy, Brashers was tied to a series of extremely violent crimes.
+Investigators linked him to several unsolved rapes and murders committed against women and young girls.
+In 2025, police in Austin, Texas, identified Brashers as the perpetrator in the 1991 Austin yogurt shop murders, in which four teenaged girls were murdered.

-Early life
+Personal life

-Very little is known about Brashers' early life.
-Born on March 13, 1958, in Newport News, Virginia, he was the younger of two living children born to Doulis and Nancy Brashers.
-When he was young, the family moved to Huntsville, Alabama, where Brashers spent his childhood and youth.
-Reportedly, he committed no offenses as a teenager and did not use alcohol or other drugs.
-After graduation, he enlisted in the Army; he served in the Navy for several years.
+Robert Eugene Brashers was born on March 13, 1958, in Newport News, Virginia, the youngest of four children born to Doulis and Nellie Brashers.
+When he was young, Brashers' family moved to Huntsville, Alabama, where he spent his childhood and youth.
+Reportedly, Brashers committed no offenses as a teenager and did not engage in any substance abuse.
+Brashers attended S. R. Butler High School in Huntsville and John Adams High School in South Bend, Indiana.
+After graduating high school, he enlisted in the United States Army; he served in the United States Navy for about 10 months before being discharged due to personality disorders.

-In the early 1980s, Brashers resigned from the Army and moved to Louisiana, settling in a house in New Orleans, but by the mid-1980s, he moved again to Fort Myers, Florida.
+In the early 1980s, Brashers moved to Louisiana, settling in New Orleans, but by the mid-1980s he moved again to Fort Myers, Florida.
 He has a daughter born in 1991.